acg-team/Single-character-indel-ASR-preserves-long-indels/readme.md

 # The Python scripts used for the paper entitled:
-### Single character insertion-deletion model preserves long indels in ancestral sequence reconstruction
+### Single-character insertion-deletion model preserves long indels in ancestral sequence reconstruction

 ## Requirments
 For this tutorial, you should already have [Python 3.9 or higher](https://realpython.com/installing-python/), [jupyter notebook](https://jupyter.org/install) along with the following libraries: